-What is a violation of probation hearing?
+What is a violation of a probation hearing?

 Much like a normal criminal case hearing, both the prosecution and defense will be allowed to present their evidence and witnesses to the court.
-However, the differences between a violation of probation (VOP) hearing and a normal criminal proceeding is that you have already been found guilty of the crime for which you have been accused of violating the probation.
-Thus, the prosecutor doesn't not have to meet the "beyond a reasonable doubt" standard like in normal criminal proceedings.
-The prosector merely has to convince the court/judge that a violation of the probation has occurred.
-You only have to violate one of the many terms of probation to be in found in violation of your probation.
-You also will not have the right to a jury trial--VOP hearings are basically bench trials.
+However, the difference between a violation of probation (VOP) hearing and a normal criminal proceeding is that you have already been found guilty of the crime for which you have been accused of violating the probation.
+Thus, the prosecutor does not have to meet the "beyond a reasonable doubt" standard like in normal criminal proceedings.
+The prosecutor merely has to convince the court/judge that a violation of the probation has occurred.
+You only have to violate one of the many terms of probation to be found in violation of your probation.
+You also will not have the right to a jury trial--VOP hearings are bench trials.
 Bench trials or hearings are those only heard by the judge.
 If you have been found in violation of the term(s) of your probation, the judge will usually issue the punishment immediately after the VOP hearing.

 Do I have a right to have a lawyer at my violation probation hearing?